Nodal sets of Robin and Neumann eigenfunctions: Interior doubling inequality and interior nodal sets on smooth domains

 Define

 We state the following quantitative Carleman estimates.
 The similar Carleman estimates with lower bound of the parameter $\tau$ has been obtained in e.g. \cite{DF}, \cite{BC}, \cite{Zh2}.
-Interested readers may refer them for the proof of the following proposition. \begin{proposition} There exist positive constants $C_1$, $C_0$ and sufficiently small $r_0$ and $\rho$ such that for $v\in C^{\infty}_{0}( \mathbb B_{r_0} \backslash \mathbb B_{\rho}),$ and
+Interested readers may refer to them for the proof of the following proposition. \begin{proposition} There exist positive constants $C_1$, $C_0$ and small $r_0$, such that for $v\in C^{\infty}_{0}( \mathbb B_{r_0} \backslash \mathbb B_{\rho}),$ and

 one has \end{proposition}